tradingstrategy-ai/docs/source/glossary.rst

     BNB Chain

+        See :term:`BNB Smart Chain`.

+    BNB Smart Chain

-        BNB Chain is an :term:`EVM-Compatible` blockchain from the Binance cryptocurrency exchange.
+        BNB Smart Chain is an :term:`EVM-Compatible` blockchain from the Binance cryptocurrency exchange.
+        It is called as :term:`BNB Chain`, though these two are separate.

-        BNB Chain is a direct :term:`fork` of Ethereum.
+        BNB Smart Chain is a direct :term:`fork` of Ethereum.

-        BNB Chain offers good interaction with the Binance cryptocurrency exchange (:term:`CEX`), making it attractive for the users of this exchange.
+        BNB Smart Chain offers good interaction with the Binance cryptocurrency exchange (:term:`CEX`), making it attractive for the users of this exchange.
 As of the writing of this, Binance has a 70% market share of the cryptocurrency trading volume, making it very dominant in the blockchain industry.

-        BNB Chain is based on centralised, proof-of-authority. model.
+        BNB Smart Chain is based on centralised, proof-of-authority. model.
         `BNB Chain was recently halted in a hack <https://cointelegraph.com/news/bnb-chain-confirms-bsc-halt-due-to-potential-exploit>`__.
         It uses `BNB token <https://tradingstrategy.ai/trading-view/binance/tokens/0xbb4cdb9cbd36b01bd1cbaebf2de08d9173bc095c>`__
         as its :term:`native token`.